WARRIORS AND WOLVES

-The wolf, a coursing predator, has been responsible for keeping the balance in nature for thousands of years.
+The wolf, a coursing predator, has been responsible for keeping the balance in nature for tens of thousands of years.
 As an apex predator, the wolf speaks up for all the other species in the ecosystem by making sure that the elk doesn’t eat all the bark off the tree and create a wasteland.
 The wolf even speaks up for the frog by moving the herd from one green lush valley to another so that the stream bed and the waterways can sustain the life of the frog.
 In these actions, the wolf’s true role is to protect the wilds of North America by maintaining a balance in nature.

-The healing happens through peer support, animal-bonding and pack acceptance.
-Most Veterans served in a group (3-5 soldiers), and within that group each Veteran had a role.
-When one was lost the entire group suffered – so “pack” awareness was born through military service.
-We use a pack to heal at LARC, so that when one animal living in an enclosure with 3 other wolves accepts our fallen hero, then the whole pack begins approaching him/her and allows him/her in.
-This unilateral acceptance often leads to healing and family re-unification for the Veterans enrolled in the “Warriors and Wolves” program.
+The Warriors and Wolves puts our war heroes back to work and saves animals at the same time.
+But healing also happens through animal-bonding and pack acceptance.
+Most veterans served in a group and when one soldier was lost, the entire group suffered – so “pack” awareness was born through military service.
+Warriors and Wolves uses the pack mentality to heal - when one wolf living in an enclosure accepts a veteran, then the whole pack allows him/her in.
+A very special experience for the veteran.